mboyea/mboyea/README.md

   - Users can perform full text search over their notes (like Simplenote)

   This project is closed-source.
-- **MDC (Markdown Converter)** is a piece of software I use to convert my Markdown notes into PDF documents.

-  See the source code at [github.com/mboyea/mdc](https://github.com/mboyea/mdc)
 - **Sometimes I take contracts** and build websites for small businesses.
-  These projects are typically closed source and I don't advertise them.
+  These projects are typically closed source and I don't advertise this because it's not very profitable.

 ## 🛠 Tech & Tools